nimaid/mri2stl/README.md

 ## Motivations
 I had a head study done, and because I was the curious type, my doctor informed me I could get my medical records for free on a CD.
 So I naturally did so immediately after the study, and then I started my journey to create a 3D model of my brain from many black and white medical images.
 [This has been done well before](https://github.com/miykael/3dprintyourbrain), but it was still a *headache* to set up. ;) Also, non-Linux users are left out in the rain, that is unless they want to setup a VM, install a Linux distro, then finally go through the awful setup.
 There had to be a better way.

 Enter Docker!
 It's sort of like a VM, but it runs way faster, and doesn't take any time to set up.
 Just download and run, like you might do with a cross-platform Java (`.jar`) file.
 It creates a virtual computer environment that has the OS and all the files + installed programs that you need for your program!
-This is my Docker "image" with everything you need already set up for turning `DICOM`/`NIfTI` image sets into a `.stl` 3D model, ready for printing or other uses.
+This is my Docker "image" with everything you need already set up for turning `DICOM`/`NIfTI` image sets into an `.stl` 3D model, ready for printing or other uses.
 You can do this with only one dead-simple command!
 You use it through your browser, through something very cool called a Jypyter notebook.

 ## Instructions
 Install Docker for your platform.
 This will literally be the hardest step of the whole process, and it's different for each OS.
 You can learn more [here](https://hub.docker.com/), and through Google.